SSGrady/cop4600-pa1-group31/README.md

 ```

 ## Running the Scheduler
-To run the scheduler you wish to test out, execute the `scheduler-gpt.py` script from `stevengrady_pa1` directory _(FIXME: replace with `finalSolution` directory)_ alongside your chosen input file as the arguments
+To run the scheduler you wish to test out, execute the `scheduler-gpt.py` script from `finalSolution/` alongside your chosen input file as the arguments

 ```
 cd cop4600-pa1-group31/